 One of two major types of lung cancer that can affect smokers and nonsmokers.

 The accumulation of liver fat in people who drink little or no alcohol.

 A genetic condition preventing normal development in parts of the body.

 Any condition caused by poor diet or inability of the body to use certain nutrients.

 An involuntary eye movement which may cause the eye to rapidly move from side to side, up and down, or in a circle, and may slightly blur vision.

-A disorder involving excessive body fat that increases the risk of health problems.
+A disorder that involves having too much body fat, which increases the risk of health problems.